born2net/Angular-kitchen-sink/Readme.md

    - support multi version npm / github repositories
 - Gulp tasks for dev / prod, doc gen and more
    use: gulp developer (to debug in real time (i.e.: compile TS in the browser and work close to the metal)
-   use: gulp development --restart (same as above but auto restart every 10min for best performance debugging, requires npm install forever -g)
+   use: gulp development --restart (see below on details for best performance debugging)
    use: gulp production (see below on details for server directory setup)
 - ng2-bootstrap components (https://github.com/valor-software/ng2-bootstrap)
 - Support the awesomeness of Redux DevTool with live time travel (http://goo.gl/PNG5nV)